 Family Justice Young People’s Board

-Our overall aim is to support the work of the Family Justice Board which is to deliver improvements to the family justice system so that it provides the best result for children who come into contact with it.
+Our overall aim is to support the work of the Family Justice Board to deliver improvements to the family justice system so that it provides the best experience and outcomes for children who come into contact with it.

 We work hard to help ensure that the work of the Family Justice Board is child-centred and child-inclusive.
 We do this by participating in all its meetings to enable young people to have a direct say in its work.
 In doing this we work closely with other young people’s groups and stakeholders within family justice.

 What is it like to be part of the FJYPB?

 “I really enjoy being a member of the FJYPB.
 It is really fun and amazing.
 It has so many rewards and we have the privilege of working with some really awesome people.
 I stand tall and proud as a member of the FJYPB and I feel united with fellow members at getting our voices heard.
 It’s amazing to see our voices and the voices of other children having an impact on key services for children and young people.
 We are helping to change our futures and how children are both seen and heard.”

 “Being part of the FJYPB is a brilliant, amazing and awesome opportunity.
 I take part in lots of interesting projects representing and making sure the child’s voice is heard.
 It’s a very rewarding role and is a fabulous and fun opportunity.”